 "We are too poor to give you one," replied Heary.

-Ruud van Nistelrooy was the Man of the Match but one young Irish teen did stand out against him.
-A tricky winger, by the name of Wes Hoolahan, began to embarrass England international Phil Neville to the extent that the full-back eventually chopped him down.
+Ruud van Nistelrooy was the Man of the Match, but one young Irish teen did stand out against him.
+A tricky winger named Wes Hoolahan began to embarrass England international Phil Neville to the extent that the full-back eventually chopped him down.

 After the free-kick was awarded, Hoolahan's card was marked as Keane threatened: "I will hit your harder next time."